Why does Your Baby Wake Up Every Hour At Night?

 Going back out into these stimulating environments might make him want to sleep less at night so he will need you more throughout the day for naps and nighttime sleep.

 The baby’s nerve system is not well developed, so the inhibition function is weak.
 Their brains are easily stimulated by the outside world and get too excited.
 If too much stimulation during the day or too intense activities at night before bedtime, the baby’s brain is still excited during sleep, which may trigger sudden wake-up crying in sleep, like dreaming.

 So be careful not to let your baby move too much and play too excitedly before bedtime to ensure that your baby falls asleep naturally and has a good night’s sleep.

 Before going to bed, you can hum songs, speak softly and caress your baby, and try not to tickle and fight with your baby.

-As you can see, less than 6 months old child, e.g 4, 5 or 6 months old, have to wake up every hour, due to their short feeding circle.
+As you can see, less than 6 months old children, e.g 4, 5, or 6 months old, have to wake up every hour, due to their short feeding circle.

 However, if your babies are 6 months older, you should investigate the real reasons to cause frequent waking up and crying.

-Then, how do you calm down your babies and have them a higher quality sleeping at night?
+Then, how do you calm down your babies and get them to have a higher quality sleep at night?
 We will have more valuable sharing for this topic in our following article.